MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 2. Select and hold the dpmdb.bak file to view properties.
 On the **Previous Versions** tab, there are all the backups that you can select and copy.
 There's also the very last backup still located in the C:\DPMBACKUP folder, which is also easily accessible.

 3. If you need to move a SAN attached DPM storage pool disk to another server to be able to read from the replica volume or to reinstall Windows to read locally attached disks, you'll need to know the DPM Replica volume Mount point path or Volume GUID beforehand so you know what volume holds the database backup.
-You can use the SQL script below to extract that information any time after initial protection but before the need to restore.
+You can use the SQL script below to extract that information anytime after initial protection but before the need to restore.
 Replace the %dpmsqlservername% with the name of the SQL Server hosting the database.

     ```
     Select ag.NetbiosName as